ryan-m-may/webpackBoilerplate/README.md

 ## CSS
 * `css-loader` only reads and returns contents of css file.
 * `style-loader` injects css into page using style guides.
 Bundles it with JavaScript in `bundle.js`.
+This is used in `development` mode.
+* `mini-css-extract-plugin` is used to create a separate file and is used in place of `style-loader` in `production` mode.
+Refer to the plugin section below for more details.

 ```
 rules: [